The Logical Mind: Connecting Foundations and Technology Competition

 The Kurt Gödel Society is proud to announce the commencement of the Kurt Gödel Research Prize Fellowships Program- The Logical Mind: Connecting Foundations and Technology.

 The program has a particular emphasis on supporting young scholars as previous rounds of Kurt Gödel Research Prize Fellowships showed that the impact on the careers of the young researchers had the most significance.
 Young scholars are defined by being less or exactly 40 years old at the time of the commencement of the Vienna Summer of Logic (July 9, 2014).
-The program will offer:
+The program will offer: One fellowship award in the amount of EUR 100,000, in each of the following categories:

 - Logical Foundations of Mathematics,